Programmes and Regulations

 The candidates shall have subsequently undergone the prescribed Programme of study in Holy Cross College (Autonomous) affiliated to the Manonmaniam Sundaranar University for a period of not less than two academic years comprising four semesters, passed the examinations prescribed and fulfilled such conditions as have been prescribed there of.

-2. Duration
+1. Duration

 The duration of PG Programme is for a period of two years.
 Each academic year shall comprise of two semesters, viz.
 Odd and Even semesters.
 Odd semester shall be from June to October / November and Even Semester shall be from November / December to April.
 There shall be not less than 90 working days which shall comprise 450 teaching clock hours for each Semester (excluding the days for the conduct of end-semester examinations).

-3. LOCF with CBCS System
+1. LOCF with CBCS

-Learning Outcome-Based Curriculum Framework is a student-centric teaching and learning methodology where the course delivery and assessment are planned to achieve, stated objectives and outcomes.
+Learning Outcomes-based Curriculum Framework is a student-centric teaching and learning methodology where the course delivery and assessment are planned to achieve, stated objectives and outcomes.
 It focuses on measuring performance of the student i.e. outcomes at different levels.
 The main feature of the CBCS is to make postgraduate education student centric, allowing students to choose inter-disciplinary, intra-disciplinary courses, skill-oriented courses (even from other disciplines according to their learning needs, interests and attitude) with optimal flexibility for students on par with global standards.

 In keeping with the spirit of CBCS based on the norms of UGC, the curriculum has been restructured once in every three years since the college was conferred with the autonomous status in 2007- 2008.